-4. Check the release of Essbase Integration Services by typing
+4. Check the release of Essbase Integration Services by typing setsource "DSN=TBC;UID=TBC;PWD=password"

 Make sure that the version of the product you are using is compatible with the ODBC drivers and the version of Essbase you are using.
 For information on component compatibility, see the Essbase Integration Services Installation Guide.